-The offer acceptance rate in this dynamic search model is fundamentally similar to its static counterpart in \autoref{eq:acceptance_rate} with additional option value terms $\Omega^E,\Omega^U$ that come from future opportunities to receive wage offers.
-Acceptance rates remain kinked at current wages as seen in \autoref{fig:acp_rate}, with current wages either being $w_0$ or $w^U$ depending on employment status.
-Marginal profits exhibit sharp changes at current wages due to this kink, which imply corner solutions for salary matching and pay cut reductions seen in \autoref{fig:optimal_offers}.
+In this dynamic search model, the offer acceptance rate is fundamentally similar to its static counterpart in \autoref{eq:acceptance_rate} with additional option value terms: $\Omega^E$ is the option value of staying at the current job, and $\Omega^U$ is the option value of staying unemployed.
+They consist of continuation value terms in the Bellman equation, which represent future opportunities to receive wage offers.
+The acceptance rate remains kinked at the reference point, which is either $w_0$ or $w^U$ depending on the employment status.
+The marginal profit exhibits sharp changes at the reference point due to this kink, which implies corner solutions for salary matching and pay cut reductions seen in \autoref{fig:optimal_offers}.
 Fundamentally, key predictions of loss aversion remain unchanged even in this dynamic search environment.